GeoMash/strappy/guides/HelloWorld/README.md

 <b>Controller</b><br>
-"Hello World" get's two controllers to work with.
+"Hello World" gets two controllers to work with.
 A State- and a DefaultController.
 Strappy encourages the use of multiple controllers in order to serve the single responsibility principle.
 Meaning - if you, as a developer, delegate your specific task to specific controllers, complex components will become easier to maintain, bugs quicker to track down and your code less difficult to read - also for other developers, that might need to revisit your code.
 Let's see what our Default controller does:

 <b>Default Controller - Default.js</b><br>